ZamielAlCazaba/Horde2/Readme.md

 Access  to: 1,3, 2-2(via snake map)
 Mage: Ikon
 Notes:
-- Shado  sword to kill enemies on 2-3 map
+- Shadow sword to kill enemies on 2-3 map
-- Secre  parchment in the cave
+- Secret parchment in the cave
-- Made  rops lighning spectres
+- Mage drops urn of spectres

 ## Map 3
 ![](assets/maps/map3.png)